 Dean's Lists are not calculated for Summer Sessions.
-Students who receive this scholastic honor are notified by letter by the Dean of the College.
+Students who receive this scholastic honor are notified by letter by the Dean of Curriculum and Academic Services.

 President's List

 Students who meet all of the qualifications for Dean's List but whose semester grade point average is 4.00 will be named to the President's List as well as the Dean's List.
 These students will be commended in a letter from the President of the College.